kchoover14/OldNoses/README.md

 # OldNoses
-This repository will contain the R code, sequence data, and raw data for `Genetic and functional odorant receptor variation in the Homo lineage'
+This repository contain the R code for analysis, sequence data (amino acids and DNA), protein models, and functional expression raw data for "Genetic and functional odorant receptor variation in the Homo lineage".